clairtonm/kafka-spark-course/README.md

 # Getting Started

-Elasticsearch + Apache Superset on Docker.
+Apache Kafka + Elastic Stack + Apache Superset on Docker.

 Based on docker files of oficial repos of Elastic and Apache Superset